dgryski/go-perfbook/performance.md

 definitely cases where tweaks to work around the lack of a particular compiler optimization became slower once the compiler was improved.

+Iterative program improvements:
+  - ensure progress at each step
+  - but frequently one improvement will enable others
+  - which means you need to keep looking at the entire picture

 Keep comments.
 If something doesn't need to be done, explain why.
 Frequently when optimizing an algorithm you'll discover steps that don't need to be performed under some circumstances.
 Document them.
 Somebody else might think